 - US NSA is looking for certain ‘keywords’ in data packets that are being routed via US-based data centers.
 Most of the privacy providers have their data centers and servers located in the US if I am not wrong.
 Few are offshore to provide faster service to customers/users.

-- US NSA is looking at calls – call origination number, called number and duration plus frequency of calls to establish if a person can be a criminal.
-Don’t we as friends talk to same people again and again, often getting emotional enough to drag a call?
+- US NSA is looking at calls – call origination number, called number, and duration plus the frequency of calls to establish if a person can be a criminal.
+Don’t we as friends talk to the same people, again and again, often getting emotional enough to drag a call?
 What about couples who spend/waste more than half an hour asking the other one to disconnect first?
 Going by what NSA says, if it is only the frequency and duration to determine criminal intentions, most of them would end up in prisons.
 Of course, they will be listening to the conversations if they find anything suspicious

-Now that we have in mind how NSA PRISM operates – or what they told about its working, let us see what our options are.
+Now that we have in mind how NSA PRISM operates – or what they told us about its working, let us see what our options are.

 [A] Use A Proxy

 A proxy will hide your original IP address.
 But that does not mean the original IP cannot be traced.
 If any system has the ability to break the proxy mechanism, it is the NSA!
 But you can still give it a try.
-TIP: Before using proxy, turn off login notifications in Facebook and other sites else you may lose your accounts.

 [B] Use Encryption

 Please do remember that NSA PRISM is about scanning data packets based on keywords.
-If you are a normal Internet user, chances of you using those keywords in your emails would be pretty less.
+If you are a normal Internet user, the chances of you using those keywords in your emails would be pretty less.
 Thus, the probability of your emails getting around PRISM database would be higher.